suran662/StraQ/README.md

 # StraQ*

-This repository contains the high-level code for the StraQ* project.
+This repository contains the code for the StraQ* project.

 - The `cli/` directory contains command-line tools for training and interacting with models.
 - The `models/` and `Trainer/` directories provide model definitions and training logic.